designeng/wire-plugins/README.md

 ##wire-plugins

-plugins for wire.js based application
+It's not a "framework" in common sense: no "core", just plugins for `DSL` semantic extention.

+This assumes that you use `wire.js` in your application as composition layer.

 ##installation
 as usial, `npm install` (you should have `node` preinstalled)